xarray/osgverse/README.md

   - Download emsdk from https://emscripten.org/docs/getting_started/downloads.html, extracting to <emsdk_folder>.
   - Update and activate emsdk as required at the page above.
   - Download OSG source code and extract it to <osgverse_folder>/../OpenSceneGraph.
-  - Start a UNIX ternimal (in Windows, please install WSL and start it).
+  - Start a UNIX ternimal (under Windows, please install WSL v1 and start it).
   - Run commands below in terminal:
     - $ cd <osgverse_folder>
     - $ ./Setup.sh <emsdk_folder>
   - Select "3.
 WASM / OpenGL ES2" and starting building WASM at <osgverse_folder>/build/verse_wasm.
+  - Start an HTTPS server at <osgverse_folder>/build/verse_wasm/bin.
+See <osgverse_folder>/wasm/run_webserver.py as an example.
+  - Copy <osgverse_folder>/assets to the same root folder of the server, and enjoy our WebGL examples.

 #### CMake options
 | Option                      | Type    | Default Value | Notes |